cxn03651/write_xlsx/outlines_and_grouping.md

     worksheet.set_row(2, nil, nil, 0, 1)
     worksheet.set_column('B:G', nil, nil, 0, 1)

 Excel allows up to 7 outline levels.
-Therefore the $level parameter should be in the range 0 <= $level <= 7.
+Therefore the `level` parameter should be in the range `0 <= level <= 7`.

-Rows and columns can be collapsed by setting the $hidden flag for the hidden rows/columns and setting the $collapsed flag for the row/column that has the collapsed + symbol:
+Rows and columns can be collapsed by setting the `hidden` flag for the hidden rows/columns and setting the `collapsed` flag for the row/column that has the collapsed + symbol:

     worksheet.set_row(1, nil, nil, 1, 1)